google/exposure-notifications-server/docs/design/verification_protocol.md

    with calculated transmission risk value, rolling period start and rolling
 	 period count values (the key data + metadata).
 	 These values are sent to the PHA server that issued the PIN.
-4. If the PIN is valid, the PHA issues a JWT that is signed using their ECDSA p-256 algorithm.
+4. If the PIN is valid, the PHA issues a JWT that is signed using ECDSA over the P-256 elliptic curve with SHA-256 as a hash function.
 The JWT includes additional claims about the data (see below).
 5. The app on the user's device sends this signed JWT to the exposure notifications server (this project).
 6. If the JWT is valid and signed by a trusted PHA (verified because the public